-- 1. Site Plan: The plot plan shall show the following: - a.
-The boundaries and dimensions of the lot. - b.
-The size and location of existing and proposed structures. - c.
-The proposed use of all parts of the lot and structures. - d.
-All reserve parcels and anticipated development phases. - e.
-The use of land and location of structures on adjacent property, within 100 feet of the property line for which the zoning permit is being applied for. - f.
-Existing trees that are 6 inches or greater in diameter measured 5 feet above the ground located within the setback. - 2.
-Development Plan: The Development Plan shall show the following: - a.
-Structures: All proposed structures shall be located, showing square footage for each structure, expected entrance(s), service, and pedestrian areas for each phase of the development. - b.
-Traffic concept: All points of ingress and egress onto public roadways and the overall traffic distribution scheme shall be shown, indicating traffic flow patterns and traffic control points.
-An acceptable traffic analysis study of the effected area, according to Ohio Department of Transportation standards, shall be required.
-The criteria must include one or more of the "Traffic Safety Measures" as described in Section 1259.05A. - c.
-Parking layout: A parking layout must be shown to include the following: - (1) Access points and expected movement for all transportation modes through and between separate parking lot areas; - (2) Expected pedestrian access routes from parking areas and bus stops to structures. - d.
-Landscaping: All proposed site landscaping, screening, and buffering shall be indicated as to type and size of material to be used, proposed locations, berming and other features in accordance with Section 1259.05G. - e.
-Proposed location, dimensions, and design of signs.
+Site Plan: The plot plan shall show the following:

+The boundaries and dimensions of the lot.

+- b. - The size and location of existing and proposed structures.
+The proposed use of all parts of the lot and structures. c.
+All reserve parcels and anticipated development phases. d. - The use of land and location of structures on adjacent property, e. within 100 feet of the property line for which the zoning permit is being applied for.

+f.
+Existing trees that are 6 inches or greater in diameter measured 5 feet above the ground located within the setback.

+2. Development Plan: The Development Plan shall show the following:

+Structures: All proposed structures shall be located, showing a. square footage for each structure, expected entrance(s), service, and pedestrian areas for each phase of the development.

+- Traffic concept: All points of ingress and egress onto public roadways and the overall traffic distribution scheme shall be b. shown, indicating traffic flow patterns and traffic control points.
+The requirements for a traffic study and the need for "Traffic Safety Measures" shall be at the discretion of the City Engineer and approved, approved with modifications or disapproved by the Planning and Zoning Commission. - Parking layout: A parking layout must be shown to include the c. following: - Access points and expected movement for all transportation (1) modes through and between separate parking lot areas; - (2) Expected pedestrian access routes from parking areas and bus stops to structures. - Landscaping: All proposed site landscaping, screening, and buffering shall be indicated as to type and size of material to be d. used, proposed locations, berming and other features in accordance with Section 1259.05G. - Proposed location, dimensions, and design of signs. e.
+(Ord.
+2015-4242.
+Passed 1-19-16.)